 5 - Dark Corn Syrup

-Dark Corn Syrup is not just a kitchen cupboard staple; it’s also a versatile ingredient that adds deep flavor and texture to all kinds of recipes.
+Dark Corn Syrup is not just a kitchen cupboard staple; it's also a flexible ingredient that adds deep flavor and texture to all kinds of recipes.

 For those looking for an alternative to regular molasses or blackstrap in baked beans, dark corn syrup makes an excellent substitution.

-When used correctly, dark corn syrup enriches even the simplest recipes with unusually robust flavors.
+When used correctly, dark corn syrup enriches even the simplest recipes with unusually strong flavors.